vapor-ware/synse-emulator-plugin/README.md

 # Synse Emulator Plugin
 The emulator plugin for Synse Server.
-This is the source repo for the emulator that is built into the Synse Server Docker image and run via the `enable-emulator` flag.
+This is the source repo for the emulator that is built into Synse Server Docker images and run via the `enable-emulator` flag (e.g. `docker run vaporio/synse-server enable-emulator`)

-This plugin is a simple plugin which has no dependencies on any backend hardware or protocol.
-It is meant to be a standalone plugin that can run with Synse Server out of the box allowing you to quickly experiment and develop with Synse Server without any other dependencies.
+This plugin is designed to be simple and have no dependencies on any backend hardware or protocol.
+It is meant to be a standalone plugin that can run with Synse Server out of the box allowing you to quickly experiment and develop with Synse Server.
 It may also serve as an example on how to write plugins of your own.

-This plugin supports three devices:
+This plugin supports six devices:
 - Temperature (type: `temperature`, model: `emul8-temp`)
 - LED (type: `led`, model: `emul8-led`)
 - Fan (type: `fan`, model: `emul8-fan`)
+- Airflow (type: `airflow`, model: `emul8-air`)
+- Humidity (type: `humidity`, model: `emul8-humidity`)
+- Pressure (type: `differential_pressure`, model: `emul8-pressure`)

-All three return dummy data for their reading values.
-All three support reading, but only the LED and Fan devices support writing.
+All six return dummy data for their reading values.
+All six support reading, but only the LED and Fan devices support writing.
 State is maintained for writable devices, so any state you set should be readable back out.